rom1504/img2dataset/README.md

 * set the processes_count as the number of cores your machine has
 * increase thread_count as long as your bandwidth and cpu are below the limits
 * I advise to set output_format to webdataset if your dataset has more than 1M elements, it will be easier to manipulate few tars rather than million of files
+* keeping metdata to True can be useful to check what items were already saved and avoid redownloading them

 ## Road map